Directed Donor (Known Donor)

 If a recipient, DD, or physician recommends that the process be terminated at any point the recipient is only responsible for fees assessed up to that point in the process to have all parties complete the required paperwork and schedule the initial visit.
 The DD will have an initial appointment, including a consultation, semen evaluation and processing, infectious disease testing, and a physical examination.

 It is recommended that the intended parent discuss the process with their physician to obtain a recommendation as to the number of desired samples.
 It is recommended (but not required) that the DD produces at least 2-4 specimens for processing.
 Fairfax Cryobank processes all DD samples ICI-ready (not washed) so that they can be used for a variety of procedures.
 Further processing might be needed following thawing at the physician’s office.
 This may involve additional fees.
-However, for an additional fee, IUI ready (washed prior to freezing) samples can be produced.
-Please note that additional processing prior to freezing does result in the loss of sperm cells from the initial sample.
+However, for an additional fee, IUI-ready (washed before freezing) samples can be produced.
+Please note that additional processing before freezing does result in the loss of sperm cells from the initial sample.

-To get started with the directed donor sperm donor process, or to go over any further questions, please email the Fairfax Cryobank lab closest to you.
+To get started with the known sperm donor process or to go over any further questions, please email our Directed Donor using the button below and be sure to indicate which of the Fairfax Cryobank labs are closest to you.

 We will be most happy to assist you with all aspects of this process!